laxmimanoj/docs/docs/docker/docker.md

 \# Comment
 INSTRUCTION arguments

+#### parser directives
+- \# directive=value
+- Once a comment, empty line or builder instruction has been processed, Docker no longer looks for parser directives.
+Therefore, all     parser directives must be at the very top of a Dockerfile.
+- Supported parser directives
+-- syntax
+-- escape

 ### Commands
 -- docker build . [build image]
 -- docker build -f /path/to/a/Dockerfile . [build from specific dockerfile]
 -- docker build -t manoj/myapp:1.0.2 -t manoj/myapp:latest . [build with multiple tags]